dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 DiagnosticId for analyzers must be a non-null constant.

-## RS1018: DiagnosticId for analyzers must be in specified format.
+## RS1018: DiagnosticId for analyzers must be in specified format

 |Item|Value|
 |-|-|